dandemeyere/responsys-api/README.md

 ## Introduction
 The gem is based on the official API documentation and tries to be as close as possible to the API's data model.

-You'll find prototypes of the different methods below sorted by resource type.
+You'll find prototypes of the different methods below grouped by resource type.
 If you have any questions related to the usage of the GEM please open an [issue](https://github.com/dandemeyere/responsys-api/issues) or shout a message in our [Gitter chatroom](https://gitter.im/dandemeyere/responsys-api).

 Another way of getting examples is to have a look at the spec files in `spec/`.
 All API methods have been tested with a testing scenario, you'll find the recorded calls in VCR cassettes under `spec/fixtures/vcr_cassettes`.